datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 A copy of the original Excel file is also uploaded to the staging area.
 This means that a complete audit trail can be captured, right back to the original source data.

+!!! note
+    If the excel contains more than one range with the target columns, only the FIRST will be extracted.

 ## CSV Uploads

 The following should be considered when uploading data in this way: